owennicol/create-argos-app/lib/templates/default/README.md

 ## Custom Server

 Want to start a new app with a custom server?
-Run `create-next-app --example customer-server custom-app`
+Run `create-argos-app --example customer-server custom-app`

 Typically you start your next server with `next start`.
 It's possible, however, to start a server 100% programmatically in order to customize routes, use route patterns, etc